 New business models and new ways of collaboration are needed for maritime to take the lead in the quest for a thriving and sustainable ocean economy.
 With this initiative, Nor-Shipping wants to enable a faster market up-take of solutions benefitting the maritime industry as well as our oceans, and to generate dialogue and ideation between maritime and ocean industries.

-The Blue Economy hall will be an interactive experience for visitors as well as exhibitors, where smart design will enable and facilitate meaningful dialogue and effective insight.
+The Blue Economy hall is an interactive experience for visitors as well as exhibitors, where smart design will enable and facilitate meaningful dialogue and effective insight.
 The Blue Economy hall aspires to provide impact and gravitas to one of the biggest challenges of our time; developing and sustaining a healthy business operating the ocean space, whilst safeguarding the sustained health of our oceans.

 Do not wait to voice your interest!